mattzeunert/mattzeunert.github.io/_posts/2016-06-05-node-v8-inspector-inspect.md

 The developers working on Chrome at Google recently opened a [pull request](https://github.com/nodejs/node/pull/6792) on the Node project to "add v8_inspector support".

 There are already a bunch of Node debugging tools out there.
 Many of them re-use the DevTools frontend code for their UI.
-However, behind the scenes they work differently from the approach enabled by the pull request.
+However, behind the scenes they work differently from the normal DevTools approach.

 This post explains how [Node Inspector](https://github.com/node-inspector/node-inspector) works and how the new `node --inspect` command is different.